Journal of Cosmetic Surgery

 10. Dixit VV, Wagh MS (2013) Unfavourable outcomes of liposuction and their management.
 Indian J Plast Surg 46: 377-392.

-11. Sherris DA (2019) Bruising after Eyelid Surgery - How long will it last?
-The Clinic of Facial Plastic Surgery Blog.
+11. Sherris D (2019) Bruising after eyelid surgery - How long will it last?
+Facial Plastic Surgery.